 – Novi Depot: Portion of the original railroad depot constructed in 1871 for the Holly, Wayne and Monroe Railroad

 Listing information is provided through IDX through RealComp II Ltd. All information is deemed reliable but is not guaranteed.
 IDX information is provided exclusively for consumers’ personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
-Copyright 2017 Realcomp II Ltd.
+Copyright 2020 Realcomp II Ltd. Shareholders.